bouvdog/CfNA/README.md

 ### Map
 There are five maps to the game (A-E)
-Each map contains a rectangle of Hexes
+Each map contains a rectangle of Hexes.
+These hexes are 'pointy-top' in their north-south orientation.

 ### Hexes
 The hex is a fundamental concept in the game and is the basis for the terrain environemnt on which the game is played.